nplab/ETSI-SCTP-Conformance-Testsuite/README.md

 3. Support for multi-homing is required in packetdrill.
 This is currently missing and tracked in [packetdrill issue 28](https://github.com/nplab/packetdrill/issues/28).
 4. Support for injecting arbitrary packets is required in packetdrill.
 This is currenty missing and tracked in [packetdrill issue 35](https://github.com/nplab/packetdrill/issues/35).
 5. Support for injecting OOTB packets is required in packetdrill.
 This is currenty missing and tracked in [packetdrill issue 24](https://github.com/nplab/packetdrill/issues/24).
+6. Support for injecting packets with non-unicast source addresses is required in packetdrill.
+This is currenty missing and tracked in [packetdrill issue 26](https://github.com/nplab/packetdrill/issues/26).

 # Fixes for FreeBSD
 1. Fix for [sctp-d-i-8-11](sctp-d-tests/sctp-d-i-8-11.pkt): [r286206](https://svnweb.freebsd.org/changeset/base/286206).